MartinMiles/xm-cloud/README.md

 ## APIs

 - [Introducing Sitecore XM Cloud Apps REST](https://www.nehemiahj.com/2024/10/introducing-sitecore-xm-cloud-apps-rest.html) - Learn about the new REST APIs for XM Cloud Apps and how they empower developers to streamline integrations and enhance functionality.
+- [Modern Way to Content Management with Authoring GraphQL API for XM Cloud](https://blog.martinmiles.net/post/modern-way-to-content-management-with-authoring-graphql-api-for-xm-cloud) - Learn to leverage the Authoring GraphQL API for modern content workflows in XM Cloud.

 ## Analytics